romac/node-flick/README.md

 ## Usage

-Let's you want to run `git pull --rebase` on a repository clone every time commits are pushed to GitHub.
+Let's say you want to run `git pull --rebase` on a repository clone every time commits are pushed to GitHub.

 First, import everything we need (this assumes that you installed Flick via the above command).